 Great content can drive terrific results for your business.
 But for that to happen, your content needs to find its audience.
 While search engine optimization helps the audience find your content organically, an effective content distribution strategy helps your content find the audience instead.
 Though ideally, organic search should grab enough eyeballs for your content, we all know that’s not easy.
-That is why it is extremely important to distribute and promote content on the right channels using Narrato’s content publishing support.
+That is why it is extremely important to distribute and promote content on the right channels to increase its chances of reaching the right audience.

 So what is a content distribution strategy?
 How can you ensure effective content distribution?
 In this article, we will answer all these questions and also share a 7-step guide to creating a good content distribution strategy alongside your content creation process.